The Miracle at First Light

 • Eden (His Delight): Not just a beginning, but a place of restoration where God’s presence is near.

-• Judith (Praise): A courageous, active faith that stands firm under pressure.
+• Judith (Praise): A courageous, active praise that stands firm in the middle of a challenge.

 • Margaret (The Pearl): A treasure formed slowly, through pressure, into something of great worth.